Phase diagram of solution of oppositely charged polyelectrolytes: Introduction

 Condensation in solution of two oppositely charged polyelectrolytes (PE) is an important phenomenon in biology and chemical engineering.
 One of the most interesting applications is DNA condensation by polycations (PC), which is widely used in gene therapy research.
 A good example is condensation of DNA with poly-lysine~\cite{Budker}.
 Complexation of DNA with PCs can invert the charge of bare DNA and help DNA to penetrate negatively charged cell membrane.
 At the same time, adsorbed PC in complexes or their condensate may protect DNA from digestion by enzymes inside the cell~\cite{Kabanov}.
 Tremendous amount of experimental works have been done in this area~\cite{Kabanov,Budker,van Zanten,Minagawa,Dunlap,Zinchenko,Bloomfield}.

 In this paper, motivated by DNA-PC condensation, we study the equilibrium state of a solution of polyanions (PA) and polycations (PC) in the presence of monovalent salt and focus on the role of Coulomb interaction.
 We assume that both PA and PC are so long that at room temperature $T$ their translational entropy can be ignored in comparison with their Coulomb energy.
 We are particularly interested in the case when PA is much longer than PC and many PCs are needed to neutralize one PA.
 In Fig.~\ref{fig:PE} we list objects which can appear in such a solution.
 Each PA attracts many PCs to form a PA-PCs complex (Fig.~\ref{fig:PE}b,c).
 Neutral complexes can further condense in a liquid drop (Fig.~\ref{fig:PE}d).
 One complex can form a neutral head and a charged tail to become a tadpole (Fig.~\ref{fig:PE}e).
 And it is possible to have excessive free PCs (Fig.~\ref{fig:PE}a).
-When and where these objects exist or co-exist with each other depends on two dimensionless parameters: the ratio of total charges of PC and PA in the solution, $x$, and $b/r_s$, where $b$ is the size of the monomer and $r_s$ is the Debye-H\"{u}ckel screening radius provided by monovalent salt.
-The main result of this paper is the phase diagram in a plane of $x$ and $b/r_s$ as shown in Fig.~\ref{fig:phase}.
-We discover a new phase of ``tadpoles" originating from the polymer nature of the objects.
-We also present a first theory of broadening of the phase of a single drop with decreasing $r_s$ (curves $x_4(r_s)$ and $x_4^{\prime}(r_s)$ in Fig.~\ref{fig:phase}).
+When and where these objects exist or co-exist with each other depends on two dimensionless parameters: the ratio of absolute values of total charges of PCs and PAs in the solution, $x$, and the ration $b/r_s$, where $b$ is the size of the monomer and $r_s$ is the Debye-H\"{u}ckel screening radius provided by a monovalent salt.
+The main result of this paper is the phase diagram in a plane of $x$ and $b/r_s$ shown in Fig.~\ref{fig:phase}.
+We present a first theory of broadening of the phase of a single drop with decreasing $r_s$ (curves $x_4(r_s)$ and $x_4^{\prime}(r_s)$) in Fig.~\ref{fig:phase}).
+We also discover new exotic phases of ``tadpoles".